 7. Avoid coffee and alcohol.

-Both are super acidic and they aren’t gentle on the tum tum.
+Both are acidic and they aren’t gentle on the tum.

 If you do buy canned beans, buy Eden brand because they use kombu when cooking their beans.

 Holy fart bomb – that was a lot.
-Incorporate these into your routine and come back next week for another round.
+Incorporate these tips into your routine and watch the belly discomfort ease away.

 - Rinse and drain the lentils and set aside for now.

 - Turn on your Instant Pot and choose the “sauté” setting.
 Keep it at “normal” heat and allow it to heat up for a couple of minutes.

 - Add the onions and sauté for 3 minutes, adding a tablespoon of water and stirring when they start to stick to the bottom of the pot.